olivettiscuoladigitale/epub3-creator/README.md

 				            },

 [^emphasize]:
-Don't remember to set `cover.mediaType` for image different to jpg.
+Don't forget to set `cover.mediaType` for image different to jpg.

-On some example in idpf the cover are jpg image data Width:398 px Height:510 px
+On some example in idpf the cover are jpg image data Width: 398px Height:510px, but large are better (600x800, 1200x783)

 ## Add a custom css files
-Ok now we have a epub with right properties and a cover but we need to make it better with custom css!.
+Ok, now we have a epub with right properties and a cover, but we need to make it better with custom css!.
 We can add a css as a string of parameters or linking a file:

 ### Add css with string: